gk646/magique/README.md

 STILL IN BETA STATE - NOT PUBLICLY RELEASED

-`magique` is a beginner-friendly 2D game engine for programmers (or those yet to be!).
-It's meant to answer all game development needs in a simple but definitive way both in performance and usability. `magique` achieves this by providing core functionalities around a stack of proven libraries to create a productive 2D engine in C++ 20.
+`magique` is a beginner-friendly cross-platform 2D game engine for programmers (or those yet to be!) built around `raylib`.
+It's designed to answer all game development needs in a simple but definitive way both in performance and usability. `magique` achieves this by providing core functionalities around a stack of proven libraries to create a productive 2D engine in C++ 20.